Variants of SARS-CoV-2: Previously circulating and formerly monitored variants (WHO)

 The WHO defines a previously circulating variant as a variant that "has demonstrated to no longer pose a major added risk to global public health compared to other circulating SARS-CoV-2 variants", but should still be monitored.

+On 15 March 2023, the WHO released an update on the tracking system of VOCs, announcing that only VOCs will be assigned Greek letters.

 Previously circulating variants of concern (VOC)

 The variants listed below had previously been designated as variants of concern, but were displaced by other variants.
 As of May 2022, the WHO lists the following under "previously circulating variants of concern":

 Alpha (lineage B.1.1.7)

 First detected in October 2020 during the COVID-19 pandemic in the United Kingdom from a sample taken the previous month in Kent, lineage B.1.1.7, labelled Alpha variant by the WHO, was previously known as the first Variant Under Investigation in December 2020 (VUI – 202012/01) and later notated as VOC-202012/01.
 It is also known as 20I (V1), 20I/501Y.V1 (formerly 20B/501Y.V1), or 501Y.V1.
 From October to December 2020, its prevalence doubled every 6.5 days, the presumed generational interval.
 It is correlated with a significant increase in the rate of COVID-19 infection in United Kingdom, associated partly with the N501Y mutation.
 There was some evidence that this variant had 40–80% increased transmissibility (with most estimates lying around the middle to higher end of this range), and early analyses suggested an increase in lethality, though later work found no evidence of increased virulence.
 As of May 2021, the Alpha variant had been detected in some 120 countries.

 On 16 March 2022, the WHO has de-escalated the Alpha variant and its subvariants to "previously circulating variants of concern".